 - Combination medications – combination of a preventer with a symptom controller in the same delivery device

 Most asthma medications are inhaled via either an aerosol inhaler (puffer) or dry powder inhaler.
-Most people use inhaled asthma medication because medication goes directly to the lungs and smaller doses can be given so there are fewer side effects.
+Most people use inhaled asthma medication because the medication goes directly and quickly to the lungs and smaller doses can be given so there are fewer side effects.

-Use of a spacer device (such as the one in the image above) optimises delivery of the drug dose to the smaller airways (and limits deposition in the mouth and throat).
-You should consult your local GP who can help you prepare a written Asthma Action Plan, including information about:
+Use of a spacer device (such as the one in the image) optimises delivery of the drug dose to the smaller airways (and limits deposition in the mouth and throat).
+Some spacers are disposable (and are not designed for re-use).